Tuesday, 30 April 2024

 Let's Taste It :

 Beautiful fruity intensity with a hint of smoke.
 Lingonberries, gooseberries, dried apricots, goji seeds, cherry juice, fresh tomatoes.
 Slightly foresty too, oak bark, acorns, undergrowth.
 Varnished wood, melted butter, red grapes.
-On the palate, raspberry purée, caramel-filled chocolate, greedy woodiness, coffee éclair, perennial spices, cloves, cumin, black pepper, nutmeg.
+On the palate, raspberry purée, caramel-filled chocolate, gourmand woodiness, coffee éclair, perennial spices, cloves, cumin, black pepper, nutmeg.
 More coffee in the finish, long and explosive, unctuous caramel, red fruits again, wild strawberries, blackcurrants, melting toffee, salted butter, liquorice, a few pomegranate seeds, rose loukoum.

 In Short,